justeat/f-footer/README.md

 [![Build Status](https://travis-ci.org/justeat/f-footer.svg)](https://travis-ci.org/justeat/f-footer)
 [![Dependency Status](https://gemnasium.com/badges/github.com/justeat/f-footer.svg)](https://gemnasium.com/github.com/justeat/f-footer)

+## This repo is being deprecated and is only used on sites that cannot currently render Vue components.
+We recommend switching to using the [Vue.js version of this component as soon as possible](https://github.com/justeat/fozzie-components/tree/master/packages/f-footer).

 Allows any project to install and use a variation of the Just Eat footer on their project.